Scientific Name

 How to Grow and Care

-Though the large variety of species within the Opuntia genus means different types of prickly pears may need slightly different care, all are desert cacti that need lots of sun, lots of light, and very little water.
+Though the large variety of species within the Opuntia genus means different types of prickly pears may need slightly different care, all are desert cacti that require lots of sun, lots of light, and very little water.
 If you live in a hot, arid area, particularly the American Southwest, these plants can generally be planted outside, left alone, and enjoyed.

-Though Opuntia will grow just fine in a garden, they can be grown in pots as well.
-To repot, ensure the soil is dry, remove the pot and knock away the old soil.
+Though Opuntia will grow just fine in a garden, they can also be grown in pots.
+To repot, ensure the soil is dry, remove the pot, and remove the old soil.
 After treating any cuts with fungicide, place the prickly pear in a new pot and backfill it with potting soil.
-As with a new cutting, make sure not to water a newly repotting prickly pear for a brief period to avoid rotting its roots.
+As with a new cutting, ensure not to briefly water a newly repotting prickly pear to avoid rotting its roots.

 See more at How to Grow and Care for Opuntia.